Featured Posts

 Honda EV+ was left without any battery, and Toyota bows down to the pressure, making the Prius without any ability to be powered by the battery alone even after US$30 Million settlement.
 So folks, this is why your beloved Prius cannot operate in full battery mode, politics, not technological limit.

 There’s also another barrier for entry on these electric cars, and that’s price.
 Back in 1997, Honda EV+ was unofficially priced at US$53900 (based on calculation of lease).
 Probably because it was a limited production model, as only 300 or so models produced.
 Still, it’s 1997 and US$53900 is nothing to sneezed at, times inflation, today the EV+ would costs around US$72000 (US Bureau of Labor Statistics inflation calculator).
 Now, Nissan hasn’t disclosed any price yet for its Leaf electric car… But do they have the technology to mass produce cheap electric technology?
-The thing is, battery and high output reliable electric motors are expensive because both didn’t had its spot on the stage yet, so mass production (economy of scale) hasn’t been achieved yet.
+The thing is, battery and high output reliable electric motors are expensive because both didn’t had its spot on the stage yet, so mass production (economy of scale) hasn’t been achieved.
 Electric cars will be expensive that’s for sure.
 At the very very very very very very very least, Nissan will have to heavily subsidize the car, and even so, personally I think Nissan would have to sell the car at US$30000… And that’s quite a lot.

 Still though, does electric car is our future?
 If anything goes by… Yes, you can just plug it in at your home and you drive it the next morning… But it does have its own drawbacks.
 What do you think current electrical power plant uses as fuel?
 Hydro?
 Wind?
 Geo thermal?
 Anything renewable?
 Not quite.
 Developed countries power plants uses nuclear which produces toxic waste, and most developing countries still relies on old fashioned fossil fuel and coal.
 If your community is powered using renewable power source then it’s fine and dandy if you use electric cars.
 But what happens when your community is still powered using fossil fuel?
 You just hide behind all those fancy electric car gimmick and behind that all, you are still contributing to the use of fossil fuel.
 Nissan account this notion, that’s why they put MPG rating on the Leaf… But how they come it with the number is between Nissan, the fans, mother earth, the hippies and God.